hcengineering/platform/dev/import-tool/docs/huly/README.md

 * All users must exist in the system before import
 * Assignees are mapped by full name
 * Files in space directories can be used as attachments when referenced in markdown content
+* Document codes (in square brackets) must be unique across all document spaces
+* Controlled documents must be created in the same space as their templates
+* Controlled documents can be imported only with `Draft` status